LivePersonInc/developer-center/pages/Solutions/Transporter/creating-report-tasks.md

 ### Available Reports

-From the REPORTS section in the Navigation bar, select a report from the available catalogue.
+From the Reports section in the Navigation bar, select a report from the available catalogue.
 You can choose from:

 * **Messaging Reports**